reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 - Loops in chats
 - Streams

-In this article, we'll delve into how PowerShell can empower SharePoint administrators to configure OneDrive sharing settings proactively at both the tenant and site levels.
-By leveraging PowerShell scripts, you can streamline the process of enforcing security measures to safeguard sensitive information and mitigate the risk of oversharing.
+In this article, we'll delve into how PowerShell can empower SharePoint administrators to configure OneDrive sharing settings proactively at the tenant levels to help with Copilor for M365 rollout to help with oversharing.

 ## Tenant Level Sharing Settings